The impact of past trauma or abuse

 What to do about these memories and feelings

-Having these feelings resurface can often take us by surprise.
-Trying to simply ignore or push these thoughts and feelings away isn’t always an effective way of dealing with them, as they are likely to remain there and can come back at any time.
+Having memories of events such as these can mean feelings resurface and they can often take us by surprise.
+Trying to simply ignore or push these thoughts and feelings away isn’t always an effective way of dealing with them, as they are likely to remain and can come back at any time.
 Often, this can occur when we least expect it or are feeling particularly tired or vulnerable.

 Acknowledging that you are having these thoughts or feelings is also an important step.
 Trying to push these to the back of your mind or avoid them, may only lead to them returning.

-Talking to someone can also be helpful.
-Often the process of talking about what has happened can provide us with a sense of being heard and relief.
+Talking to someone about how you’re feeling can also be helpful.
+Often the process of talking about what has happened can provide us with a sense of being heard and a sense of relief.
 Many people carry this information or secret with them for many years.
 Talking with a professional can help us to view the experience within the context of when it occurred, and help us to process what may have happened.

 After speaking with a counsellor it felt good to finally get this out.
 It helped me to really put it behind me and not having distressing thoughts keep coming back.